Map of Kansas Literature [graphic] dot Return to KANSAS MAP

 Links

-Wichita State University holds a collection of May Williams Ward’s diaries, correspondence, literary and art works, memorabilia, photographs, scrapbooks, and financial documents.
+Wichita State University holds a May Williams Ward collection of diaries, correspondence, literary and art works, memorabilia, photographs, scrapbooks, and financial documents.

 The Kenneth Spencer Library in Lawrence holds a May Williams Ward Collection that includes poetry manuscripts and correspondence.

-They also hold poetry workbooks and scrapbooks made by May Williams Ward.
+The Kenneth Spencer Library also holds poetry workbooks and scrapbooks made by May Williams Ward.

 Return to Top of Page